spotinst/help/src/docs/elastigroup/tools-integrations/grid-engine-azure/create-a-grid-engine-elastigroup.md

   - Virtual Network: Select the specific Virtual Network (VN) for your Elastigroup.
   - Subnet ID: Select the specific Subnet inside your VN.
   - Assign Public IP: Check this mark of you wish VMs in this Elastigroup to launch with a Public IP.
-- User Name: Specify the User you wish to SSH the VM’s with.
+- User Name: Specify the User you wish to SSH the VM's with.
 - SSH Key/Windows Password: The Public SSH Key for the specified User.
 If Windows is the selected VM product, this will be a password.

 A valid SSH Public Key is required to create an Elastigroup.